ACLO officers speakingw ith community members

 Aboriginal Community Liaison Officers

-Learn about Victoria Police Aboriginal Community Liaison Officer and Police Aboriginal Liaison Officer programs and how they enhance our relationship with Victorian Aboriginal communities.
+How the Aboriginal Community Liaison Officers and Police Aboriginal Liaison Officers enhance our relationship with Aboriginal communities.

-Aboriginal Community Liaison Officers (ACLOs) play a pivotal liaison role for Victoria Police.
+Aboriginal Community Liaison Officers (ACLOs) play a pivotal liaison role in Victoria Police.

 The ACLO program addresses Recommendation 231 of the Royal Commission into Aboriginal Deaths in Custody (RCIADIC).